jeaye/blog.jeaye.com/_posts/2016-02-16-clojurescript.md

 ```

 Add the task definition to your `build.boot`, call it in your `dev` or `build`
-tasks after the `cljs` task, and reap the benefits.
+tasks after the `cljs` task, and reap the benefits ([example](https://github.com/jeaye/safepaste/blob/master/build.boot#L93)).
 Be sure to check that your
 HTML is including the minified version of the JS!
 The task will boast its
 success upon running.